jofmi/agentpy/docs/index.rst

     \chapter{Introduction}

-Agentpy is a package for the development and analysis of agent-based models in Python.
-The project is still in an early stage of development.
-If you need help or want to contribute, feel free to write me via joel.foramitti@uab.cat.
+Agentpy is an open-source framework for the development and analysis of agent-based models in Python.
+This project is still in an early stage of development.
+If you have feedback, need help, or want to contribute, please write to joel.foramitti@uab.cat.

+To get started, please take a look at :doc:`installation` and :doc:`overview`.
+For a simple demonstration, check out the :doc:`agentpy_wealth_transfer` model.
+Further demonstration models can be found in the :doc:`model_library`.
+For a detailled description of all classes and functions, refer to :doc:`reference`.

 .. rubric:: Main features

 - Design of agent-based models with complex procedures.
 - Creation of custom agent types, environments, and networks.
-- Container classes for operations on groups of agents and environments.
+- Agent lists that can forward attribute calls and select agent groups.
-- Experiments with repeated iterations, large parameter samples, and distinct scenarios.
+- Experiments with repeated iterations, parameter samples, and distinct scenarios.
-- Output data that can be saved, loaded, and transformed for further analysis.
+- Output data that can be saved, loaded, and re-arranged for further analysis.
 - Tools for sensitivity analysis, interactive output, animations, and plots.
+- Compatibility with NumPy, pandas, matplotlib, seaborn, networkx, and SALib.

 .. only:: html